eyedeekay/i2p-i2pd-sshsetup/README.md

 ### Advanced Settings

 Like before, you'll want to change the settings to be optimized for interactive connections.
-Additionally, if you want to set up client whiteliting on the server, you should check the "Generate key to enable persistent client tunnel identity" radial button.
+Additionally, if you want to set up client allowlisting on the server, you should check the "Generate key to enable persistent client tunnel identity" radial button.